Israel–South Korea relations: Academic relations

+COVID-19 outbreak

 Because of the COVID-19 pandemic, more than 1,000 South Korean tourists were instructed to avoid public places and remain in isolation in their hotels.
 The Israeli military announced its intention to quarantine South Korean nationals to a military base.
 Many of the remaining South Koreans were rejected by hotels and were forced to spend nights at Ben Gurion Airport.
 An Israeli newspaper subsequently published a Korean complaint that "Israel is Treating [Korean and other Asian] Tourists Like Coronavirus".
 South Korean Foreign Minister Kang Kyung-wha has described Israel's response as "excessive".
 Public health expert Dr. Hagai Levine said that Israeli politicians may be overreaching to impress voters.

 In 2021, the two countries approved a deal to transfer 700,000 Pfizer vaccines from Israel to South Korea.

+Public opinion

+According to a 2025 Pew Research Center survey, 31% of people in South Korea had a favorable view of Israel, while 60% had an unfavorable view; 25% had confidence in Israeli Prime Minister Benjamin Netanyahu, while 64% did not.